amitjavilaventura/genomics-notes/comparative-genomics/ensembl_multiple_genome_browser.md

 To go to the browser, either *Search* a gene or click to *Example region*.

-In the left menu, there are a lot of features to display in the genome (**Local-based displays**).
+In the left menu, there are a lot of features to display in the genome (**Location-based displays**).
 Each of them may change a little based how the broser has opened and which tracks are loaded:

 * Whole genome: shows all the chromosomes, and may show the localization of custom data if loaded.
 * Chromosome summary: shows the current chromosome with the frequency of genes, non coding genes, repeats, etc. in each location.